 The president of Exodus International, Alan Chambers, recently published a book entitled, “Leaving Homosexuality,” and the interview he gave to CitizenLink, that appears in its July 24, 2009 edition, regarding his “leaving homosexuality” is instructive.

 “For so long I’ve heard gay activists say to me, ‘You’re just in denial.
 You’re not grasping the reality of the situation.
 You’re just denying who you really are.’
 The truth is, I am in denial, but it is self-denial.
 I’m not in denial of who I used to be.
 I’m not in denial of the temptations that I could still experience.
 I am denying the power that sin has over me.

 Moreover, in his April 20th blog post he wrote the following:

 “I’m a follower of Christ and believe every word of the Bible is true and infallible . . .
 [I say] to the gay community: it is my great hope that we as a Christian church will give you no more reasons to justifiably doubt God’s love for you.
 I am sorry for the times when I have contributed to that.

-“Jesus does tell us to deny ourselves and pick up our respective crosses and follow Him!
-However, to view same-sex love as a “cross” is merely internalizing the oppressor’s mind-set, rhetoric, and presumed values rather than seeing same-sex love as one of God’s many gifts!”
+I have genuine compassion for the Alan Chambers’ of the world!
 And I have even greater compassion for all of God’s Gay children who have been cruelly victimized by the mind-set that would in any way bear false witness against them!

 Professor Emeritus of Sociology at California State University, Chico, Rev. Dr. Jerry S. Maneker served as an ordained priest in the Congregational Catholic Church, a division of the Independent Catholic Churches International (ICCI).
 For many years he published a weekly column in the Sacramento Valley Mirror titled “Christianity and Society” where he dealt with a variety of social issues from a biblical and sociological perspective.
 He also published a blog called “A Christian Voice for Gay, Lesbian, Bisexual and Transgender Rights” and the website Radical Christianity.